mgrimace/Minecraft-on-Oracle/README.md

 2. Open Default Security List (or create a new one if one doesn’t exist yet)

-3. Add Ingress Rules to open TCP/UDP ports 19132 for Bedrock and 25565 for Java edition (or both).
+3. Add Ingress Rules to open UDP ports 19132 for Bedrock and both TCP and UDP ports 25565 for Java edition (or do them both while you're here).
 Use CIDR for Source Type, 0.0.0.0/0 for Source CIDR, 19132 for Destination port.
-Repeat for TCP.
-Repeat for 25565 if planning to use Java edition.

 ### Network security group ports